evilrobots-ai/evilrobots-ai.github.io/content/homepage/about-me.md

 ##### evilrobots.ai

-evilrobots® is a robotics start-up based in Sydney, Australia.
+evil robots ® supplies custom parts and components for robotics, and is based in Sydney, Australia.